Baked Mini Party Sandwiches with Brown Sugar Glaze

 - Prepare a baking dish by adding a bed of parchment paper or aluminum foil to the bottom and up the sides of the pan.
 This will make clean up a breeze.

-- Slice rolls in half for sandwiches and then place the bottom halves on a baking sheet.
-Place a layer of cheese, topped by a layer of ham, and cover with the roll tops.
+- Slice rolls in half for sandwiches, and place the bottom halves in the baking dish.
+Layer on the cheese and ham, and cover with the roll tops.

 - Bake uncovered.
 Check on sandwiches and add a loose layer of foil over the rolls if they begin to brown too much.

 You can store your leftover sandwiches wrapped in an airtight container in the fridge for up to 3 days.
-They are safe to eat, however, they may be soggy.
-You can relive the magic by reheating in the oven to crisp up the bread again.
+You can revive them by reheating in the oven to crisp up the bread again.

 More Party Sandwiches